+scrapy.utils.reactor.install\reactor(reactor\path, event\loop\path=None)

-scrapy.utils.reactor.install\reactor(reactor\path) Installs the reactor with the specified import path.
+Installs the reactor with the specified import path.
+Also installs the asyncio event loop with the specified import path if the asyncio reactor is enabled

 If a reactor is already installed, install\reactor() has no effect.